Forren70/students-analysis-pandas/README.md

 ---

 ## 🎓 7.
-Comparative Analysis: Average GPA by Tutoring Status
+COMPARATIVE ANALYSIS: AVERAGE GPA BY TUTORING STATUS

 This analysis tests the hypothesis that receiving external support, specifically **Tutoring** (`Tutoring_Decoded`), is a stronger predictor of academic performance than simply the hours spent studying (as suggested by the weak correlation found in Section 6).